 Fig 1.
 Rembrandt van Rijn, Holy Family, 1645, oil on canvas, 116.4 x 96.4 cm, The State Hermitage Museum, St. Petersburg, inv.
-741 sketch is a preliminary study for the Hermitage painting and not a copy after it.
-For example, the strokes of white paint evident above the girl's head, which are also visible in the X-radiograph (fig 3), indicate that the artist initially provided her with a small bonnet rather than the larger headdress worn by Mary in the final composition.
+741 example, the strokes of white paint evident above the girl's head, which are also visible in the X-radiograph (fig 3), indicate that the artist initially provided her with a small bonnet rather than the larger headdress worn by Mary in the final composition.
 The X-radiograph also reveals changes in the position of the white cloth to the left of the girl's face, an unlikely occurrence should the Leiden Collection painting be a copy.
 Other differences exist between the oil sketch and the final composition, including the girl's hairstyle, which is not parted in the middle as is the case with Mary.
 Mary leans more forward than does the girl in the oil study, a difference in pose that is evident in the position of Mary's right shoulder, which is higher than that of the girl in the oil sketch.
 Also revealing is the shape of the young girl's neckline.
 In the Hermitage painting Mary wears a straight-edged bodice, but a visible pentimento in this area reveals that her neckline was V-shaped, exactly as in the oil sketch from the Leiden Collection.
 [7] Finally, the handling of paint, which includes both impastos and thin areas in the shadows that reveal the underlying ocher ground layer, is consistent with Rembrandt's manner and not with a copy.
 The subtle nuances of reflected light in the shaded portion of the girl's face are also comparable to those found on Rembrandt's other oil studies.[8]